Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 - **Managed Identities for Azure Resources** - for scenarios where the application is deployed on Azure, and the Azure resource supports Managed Identities.
 - **[Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) (for local development)** - Azure CLI version 2.0.12 and above supports the get-access-token option.
 AzureServiceTokenProvider uses this option to get an access token for local development environment.
 - **Active Directory Integrated Authentication (for local development)**.
 To use Windows integrated authentication, your on-premise Windows Server Active Directory domain must be federated with Azure Active Directory.
-Your application must be running on a domain-joined machine under a user’s domain credentials.
+Your application must be running on a domain-joined machine under a user's domain credentials.
 - **AzureServicesAuthConnectionString** - use for scenarios where all the previous ways are not possible, and exposing the connection string in the code is not a concern.

 ### **Managed Identities for Azure Resources**